Piotr Lachert

 Piotr Lachert (5 September 1938 – 18 September 2018) was a Polish composer, pianist and teacher.

 Lachert lived and worked in Warsaw, Paris, Hannover, Brussels and in Pescara (Italy) and was a piano teacher in a conservatoire in Brussels, the Warsaw Music School and the Pescaran Academy of Music.
 Lachert directed numerous university masterclasses.

+Originally a concert pianist, Lachert gained international recognition as a composer.
+He is regarded as one of the founders of the new consonant music movement.
+In 1973, he founded TEMV!
+(Théâtre européen de musique vivante!) in Brussels, which he directed for twenty years and which had a significant influence on the direction of his catalogue.

 Lachert composed more than 200 works including concertos, sonatas, chamber music, works for the musical theatre and didactic music.
+His compositions include a ballet (Aroma Tre), and numerous volumes of piano pedagogy.
+His music has been published by Bärenreiter, Jobert, Alain Van Kerckhoven Éditeur, and Chiola Music Press.